ddemott/Patterns/README.md

 # patterns
-Common programming patterns used in object orientated coding.
+Examples of useful patterns to know when coding.